 In a VPN-verse where the competition is getting better and better, VPN Unlimited just feels a bit undercooked.
 It runs on almost anything (Windows, Mac, Android, iOS, Linux, Apple TV, even Windows phone), and torrents are supported on some servers.
 And if you only need the basics, then the price is far lower than most of the other services on this list.

-That means you could use one to create a secure "tunnel" into your company network to enjoy access to private internal systems, but also means you could browse in complete privacy online and access content you might otherwise not be able to get such as Netflix or using your VPN for BBC iPlayer.
+That means you could use one to create a secure "tunnel" into your company network to enjoy access to private internal systems.
+But, because you end up directing all of your traffic through an independent, secure server, also means you could browse and access content you might otherwise not be able to get where you are physically - such as a Netflix catalog in another country or using your VPN for BBC iPlayer.

 Just bear in mind though that VPN setups are only as secure as the weakest link in the entire chain.
 So if your device has already been compromised with malware already, using a VPN won't save you from being spied upon, although a good antivirus could.

 VPN uses: 10 handy ways you can use your VPN

 You'll see that most VPN services out there talk about security first and foremost on their websites.
 But they've become much more than that in modern times.
 Among the most popular VPN uses are: